Strivin0311/ai-learning/bases/math/optims/grad_estimate.md

 # Gradient Estimation
-*Here's some resources about Gradient Estimation*
+*Here're some resources about Gradient Estimation*

 #### Bridging Discrete and Backpropagation: Straight-Through and Beyond [`UNREAD`]